karnagetm/Blockchain-Project/README.md

 The intent behind this project is to clarify the complexities of blockchain technology for educational purposes.
 It breaks down intricate blockchain concepts into digestible code segments, facilitating a deeper comprehension of the technology's foundational aspects.

 ## Usage
-To generate new blocks and interact with the blockchain, instantiate the `Block` class and engage with the application's methods:
+Click generate new wallet to have your keys ready, To generate new blocks and interact with the blockchain, instantiate the `Block` class and engage with the application's methods:
 ```csharp
 Block genesisBlock = new Block();
 Block nextBlock = new Block(genesisBlock, transactionList, minerAddress, difficulty);